grahamnewman/mjpg-streamer-for-rpi-jessie/README.md

 ## This repo is work in progress

-ssh into your pi and start with thse usual
+ssh into your pi and start with thse usual:
 ```
 sudo apt-get update
 ```
-Pull a couple of libraries
+Pull a couple of libraries:

 ```
 sudo apt-get install libjpeg62-turbo-dev